Having a good vet is essential to your cat's chances of

 who in the main are young, usually healthy animals,

-every now and then.
+teeth cleaning.
 Vets deal with multiple species and run busy practices

 (every vet I know works very long hours), and cannot possibly be expected